-The Transportation Network
+The Transportation Network [DA7] [TdR8]

 - 39.43.
 We would usually expect access to a project of the size proposed by the Applicant to be available via multiple connections.
 That is not the case here.
 All automobile traffic accessing the Project site must travel on Lake Street, one of the most congested streets in Arlington.
-From Lake Street one must then go through narrow residential side streets to the entrance to the proposed apartment building, located at the corner of Littlejohn Street and Dorothy Road.
-At present, local regulations prohibits right hand turns from Lake Street onto Wilson Road, Littlejohn Street or Homestead Road between 4-7 p.m., Monday-Friday. - 40.44.
+From Lake Street one must then go through-utilize narrow residential side streets to the entrance to the proposed apartment building, located at the corner of Littlejohn Street and Dorothy Road.
+At present, local regulations prohibits right hand-turns from Lake Street onto Wilson Road, Littlejohn Street or Homestead Road between 7-9 a.m. and 4-7 p.m., Monday-Friday. - 40.44.
 The access drive to the senior residential building is located near the Littlejohn Street/Dorothy Road intersection.
 Access to the duplexes is from Dorothy Road, with a series of five (5) shared driveways along Dorothy Road. - 41.45.
 Lake Street is a major commuting route between Route 2 and Massachusetts Avenue.
 It also provides access to the Hardy School, a K-5 grammar school serving residents of East Arlington, and to Thorndike Field, a heavily used field for sports teams and recreation activities.
-The use of Thorndike Field overlaps with the evening commute.

-43.47.
-Due to the coronavirus pandemic, it is impossible to measure the traffic situation on Lake Street directly.
-Both the Board's traffic peer review at BETA and the Traffic Advisory Committee agreed upon the methodology utilized by VAI to adjust the traffic data to account for the traffic decrease associated with the coronavirus pandemic.
+The use of Thorndike Field overlaps with the evening commute. - 42.46. - 43.47.
+Due to the coronavirus pandemic, it is impossible to measure the traffic situation difficult to account for "typical" vehicle traffic volumes on Lake Street to support a robust analysis of the traffic impacts that may come from the developmentdirectly directly.
+Both the Board's traffic peer review at BETA and the Town's Traffic Transportation Advisory Committee agreed upon the methodology utilized by VAI to adjust the traffic data to account for the traffic decrease associated with the coronavirus pandemic.
 Historical traffic data shows that Lake Street has had extensive traffic back-ups during morning and evening rush hours, and that condition is likely to return during the post-Covid period.
-Thus for example, all of the Lake Street intersections studied in these hearings are expected to operate at Level of Service E or F under a no build scenario even in the absence of any significant new development.
-Delays at these intersections are noted as exceeding 50 seconds, the longest delay time measurement.
+Thus fForfor example, aThe Revised Traffic Impact Assessment found all five of the unsignalized Lake Street intersections studied within the study area in these hearings are expected to operate at Level of Service E or F under a no build scenario even in (the absence of any significant new Site development-).
+Delays at these intersections are noted as exceeding 50 seconds, the longest delay time measurementthreshold for Level of Service F conditions, and as such any additional Site traffic will further increase delays beyond this threshold.

 44.49.
 The congestion on Lake Street affects the surrounding neighborhood streets as well.
-Signs are already posted to prevent Lake Street traffic from turning into neighborhood during rush hour to try and bypass the delays on
+Signs are already posted to prevent Lake Street traffic from turning into the neighborhood during rush hour to try and bypass the delays on Lake Street.
+Additional burdens on the already over-burdened Lake Street are bound to cause additional problems.
+These problems will affect families of students at Hardy School, contestants at the Thorndike athletic fields, commuters both by auto and by transit, residents on the streets surrounding the Project, and residents of the project as well.